-- 1. a minimum General Education Development (GED) test score at the 50th percentile - 2. a minimum ACT composite score of 20 or SAT score of 950 - 3. the required application fee.
+- 1. a minimum General Education Development (GED) test score at the 50th percentile - 2. a minimum ACT composite score of 20 or SAT score of 940

 Requirements for Home-Schooled Students

 A student who has been home-schooled and desires admission to Ouachita must submit: